 Slovenia is a small country with a huge diversity of geography and climate.
 This means that you can see so much in just a few miles when you choose car rental in Slovenia.
-Check out the branch menu below and you will see that we have lots of locations that make it quick to pick up your rental and continue with your visit.
-When you rent a car in Slovenia with Sixt you will also enjoy our simple booking process, so read on for more information on making the most of your visit.
+Check out our selection of branches and you will see that we have lots of locations that make it quick to pick up your rental and continue with your visit.
+When you rent a car in Slovenia with Sixt you will also enjoy our simple booking process.

-We know you'll be keen to start your exploration of this fascinating country, so we have branches offering car rental at major airports, transport hubs and key city locations.
-To help you on your way, this page contains lots of hints and tips on how to ensure better car rental deals in Slovenia, and understand local driving laws.
-The Places of Interest section below also has ideas for your travel itinerary with interesting locations to visit with your rental car.
+We know you'll be keen to start your exploration of this fascinating country, so we have branches offering car rental at major airports, transit hubs and key city locations.
+Book one of our car rental deals in Slovenia and see all of the interesting sights the country has to offer.